 Wherever possible, we will contextualise our programmes to include elements such as:

-- Employer branding on teaching resources
+- Employer branding throughout teaching resources

-- Focus on the employer’s key business metrics
+- Focus on the employer’s key business metrics and performance targets

-- Key technologies used in the business
+- The key technologies and digital platforms used in the business